How Long Could A Slip-And-Fall Case Potentially Last?

 There are other variables as well such as the identity of the defendant.
 A lawsuit against a private defendant will often take less time than a lawsuit against a public entity such as the city of New York.
 This is simply because most public entities and agencies have a large number of cases pending against them and they do not have all the manpower or resources to respond as quickly as a private defendant or private attorney and the courts recognize this and permit some latitude in terms of time and scheduling for these defendants and their lawyers.
 Considering that the city of New York is the largest entity and employer in the city of New York itself, owning more property than anybody else, it is subject to more litigation than any other company or individual.
 When the city is involved in a case, it usually takes a longer time.

 The bottom line is that a lawsuit can take years from start to finish if it does not settle which of course can happen at any point or stage in time.
 Anyone who tells you otherwise is not being honest with you.
 Sometimes, of course, the parties are able to reach an agreement and settle early, within months.
 Note, however, there is no hard and fast rule to know the length of time the case will go on for.
 Just know we will move it as fast as we can under the circumstances.

-Slip and fall cases result in a host of injuries to the various joints and other areas in the body.
+Slip-and-fall cases result in a host of injuries to the various joints and other areas in the body.
 Often the ankle joint is involved.
 The ankle probably supports more weight than any other joint in the human body.
-When a slip and fall happens, the ankle unfortunately gives out.
+When a slip-and-fall happens, the ankle often gives out.
 Many times, it buckles or twists, giving rise to serious fractures and serious connective tissue injuries in the joint.

 These injuries can often require surgery because the fractures are not simple fractures; instead, they are more complicated, resulting in the bones making up the ankle joint being broken in such a way that the only type of repair is with inserted screws, plates, and/or other hardware.